Iroquois Theatre fire: Fire

 The Chicago Police Department became involved when an officer patrolling the theater district saw people emerge from the building in a panic, some with clothing on fire.
-The officer called in from a police box on Randolph Street, and police, summoned by whistles, soon converged on the scene to control traffic and aid with the evacuation.
-Some of the city's thirty uniformed police matrons were called in because of the number of female casualties.
+The officer reported the incident from a police box on Randolph Street, and police, summoned by whistles, soon converged on the scene to control traffic and aid with the evacuation.
+Some of the city's 30 uniformed police matrons were summoned because of the large number of female casualties.

 Victims

-Mass panic ensued and, attempting their own escape from the burning building, many of those trapped inside tried climbing over piles of bodies.
+Mass panic ensued and many of those trapped inside tried climbing over piles of bodies in order to escape.
 Corpses were stacked ten feet high around some of the blocked exits.
-The victims were asphyxiated by the fire, smoke, and gases, or were crushed to death by the onrush of other terrified patrons behind them.
-It is estimated that 575 people were killed on the day of the fire; at least thirty more died of injuries over the following weeks.
-(The Great Chicago Fire, by comparison, killed about 300 people.)
-Many of the Iroquois fire victims were buried in Montrose, Calvary, Saint Boniface, Mount Greenwood, Mount Hope, Mount Olivet, Oak Woods, Rosehill, Graceland, Forest Home, and Waldheim Jewish cemeteries.
+The victims were asphyxiated by the fire, smoke and gases or were crushed by the onrush of others behind them.
+It is estimated that 575 people were killed on the day of the fire, and at least 30 more died of injuries over the following weeks.
+Many of the dead were buried in Montrose, Calvary, Saint Boniface, Mount Greenwood, Mount Hope, Mount Olivet, Oak Woods, Rosehill, Graceland, Forest Home and Waldheim Jewish cemeteries.

-Of the 300 or so actors, dancers, and stagehands, only five people died: the aerialist (Nellie Reed), an actor in a bit part, an usher, and two female attendants.
-The aerialist's role was to fly out as a fairy over the audience on a trolley wire, showering them with pink carnations.
-She was trapped above the stage while waiting for her entrance; during the fire she fell, was gravely injured, and died of burns and internal injuries three days later.
+Of the approximately 300 actors, dancers and stagehands, only five people died: aerialist Nellie Reed, an actor in a bit part, an usher and two female attendants.
+Reed's role was to fly as a fairy over the audience on a trolley wire, showering them with pink carnations.
+She was trapped above the stage while waiting for her entrance and fell during the fire.
+She died from burns and internal injuries three days later.